 Please note that having a conflict of interest does not necessarily imply wrong-doing or inappropriate activities.
 The emphasis is on disclosure of financial interests to comply with regulations, University Policy, journal requirements, etc.

 The Investigator Conflict of Interest Policy 90.2.5 applies to all University faculty, non-faculty employees, students (graduate and undergraduate, part-time or full-time) and other individuals who, in the course of their association with the University:

-(1) apply for or receive funds for any research or training purpose, by grant or sub-grant, or by contract or subcontract, or by cooperative agreement , or are engaged in research as personnel (i.e.: are responsible for the design, conduct, or reporting of research.
+(1) apply for or receive funds for any research or research training purpose, by grant or sub-grant, or by contract or subcontract, or by cooperative agreement , or are engaged in research as personnel (i.e.: are responsible for the design, conduct, or reporting of research.
 E.g., an undergraduate student entering data must disclose because they are engaged in the conduct of the study) ; or

 (2) conduct unsponsored/unfunded research.

-What do I need to disclose?
+What do you need to disclose?

 The Investigator Conflict of Interest policy applies to all research, regardless of source or lack of funding.